core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The Multicast-Timeout Option is of class U for OSCORE {{RFC8613}}.
 Hence, also when Group OSCORE is used between the client and the servers {{I-D.ietf-core-oscore-groupcomm}}, a proxy is able to access the option value and retrieve the timeout value T', as well as to remove the option altogether before forwarding the group request to the servers.
 When a chain of proxies is used (see {{sec-proxy-chain}}), this also allows each proxy but the last one in the chain to update the option value, as an indication for the next hop towards the origin servers (see {{sec-proxy-chain-request-processing}}).

-The security association between the client and the proxy MUST provide message integrity, so that further intermediaries between the two as well as on-path active adversaries are not able to undetectably remove the option or alter its content, before the group request reaches the proxy.
+The security association between the client and the proxy MUST provide message integrity, so that further intermediaries between the two as well as on-path active adversaries are not able to undetectably remove the option or alter its value, before the group request reaches the proxy.

 Removing the option would result in not forwarding the group request to the servers.
-Altering the option content would result in the proxy accepting and forwarding back responses for an amount of time different from the one actually indicated by the client.
+Altering the option value would result in the proxy accepting and forwarding back responses for an amount of time different from the one actually indicated by the client.

 The security association between the client and the proxy SHOULD also provide message confidentiality.
-Otherwise, any further intermediaries between the two as well as any on-path passive adversaries would be able to access the option content, thereby learning for how long the client is willing to receive responses from the servers in the group via the proxy.
+Otherwise, any further intermediaries between the two as well as any on-path passive adversaries would be able to access the option value, thereby learning for how long the client is willing to receive responses from the servers in the group via the proxy.
 This may in turn be used by an on-path active adversary to perform a more efficient, selective suppression of responses from the servers.

 When the client protects the unicast request sent to the proxy using OSCORE (see {{I-D.ietf-core-oscore-capable-proxies}}) and/or (D)TLS, both message integrity and message confidentiality are achieved in the leg between the client and the proxy.

-The same considerations above about security associations apply when a chain of proxies is used (see {{sec-proxy-chain}}), with each proxy but the last one in the chain acting as client with the next hop towards the origin servers.
+The same considerations above about security associations apply when a chain of proxies is used (see {{sec-proxy-chain}}), with each proxy but the last one in the chain acting as a client with the next hop towards the origin servers.

 ## Reply-From Option ## {#sec-security-considerations-opt2}

 The Reply-From Option is of class U for OSCORE {{RFC8613}}.
-Hence, also when Group OSCORE is used between the client and the servers {{I-D.ietf-core-oscore-groupcomm}}, the proxy that has forwarded the group request to the servers is able to include the option into a server response, before forwarding this response back to the (previous hop proxy closer to the) origin client.
+Hence, also when Group OSCORE is used between the client and the servers {{I-D.ietf-core-oscore-groupcomm}}, the proxy that has forwarded the group request to the servers is able to include the option into a response, before forwarding this response back to the (previous hop closer to the) origin client.

-The security association between the client and the proxy MUST provide message integrity, so that further intermediaries between the two as well as on-path active adversaries are not able to undetectably remove the option from a forwarded server response or alter its content.
+The security association between the client and the proxy MUST provide message integrity, so that further intermediaries between the two as well as on-path active adversaries are not able to undetectably remove the option from a forwarded response or alter its value.
 This ensures that the client can correctly distinguish the different responses and identify the corresponding origin servers.

 The security association between the client and the proxy SHOULD also provide message confidentiality.
-Otherwise, any further intermediaries between the two as well as any on-path passive adversaries would be able to access the option content, thereby learning the addressing information of servers in the group.
+Otherwise, any further intermediaries between the two as well as any on-path passive adversaries would be able to access the option value, thereby learning the addressing information of servers in the group.
 This may in turn be used by an on-path active adversary to perform a more efficient, selective suppression of follow-up requests that the client sends to a specific server, either directly or instead indirectly via the proxy.

 When the proxy protects the response forwarded back to the client using OSCORE (see {{I-D.ietf-core-oscore-capable-proxies}}) and/or (D)TLS, both message integrity and message confidentiality are achieved in the leg between the client and the proxy.

-The same considerations above about security associations apply when a chain of proxies is used (see {{sec-proxy-chain}}), with each proxy but the last one in the chain acting as client with the next hop towards the origin servers.
+The same considerations above about security associations apply when a chain of proxies is used (see {{sec-proxy-chain}}), with each proxy but the last one in the chain acting as a client with the next hop towards the origin servers.

 ## Group-ETag Option ## {#sec-security-considerations-opt3}

 The Group-ETag Option is of class U for OSCORE {{RFC8613}}.
 Hence, also when Group OSCORE is used between the client and the servers {{I-D.ietf-core-oscore-groupcomm}}, a proxy is able to access the option value and use it to possibly perform response revalidation at its cache entries associated with the servers in the CoAP group, as well as to remove the option altogether before forwarding the group request to the servers.
 When a chain of proxies is used (see {{sec-proxy-chain}}), this also allows each proxy but the last one in the chain to update the option value, in order to possibly ask the next hop towards the origin servers to perform response revalidation at its cache entries.

-The security association between the client and the proxy MUST provide message integrity, so that further intermediaries between the two as well as on-path active adversaries are not able to undetectably remove the option or alter its content, before the group request reaches the proxy.
+The security association between the client and the proxy MUST provide message integrity, so that further intermediaries between the two as well as on-path active adversaries are not able to undetectably remove the option or alter its value, before the group request reaches the proxy.

 Removing the option would result in the proxy not performing response revalidation at its cache entries associated with the servers in the CoAP group, even though that was what the client asked for.

-Altering the option content in a group request would result in the proxy performing response revalidation based on different entity-tag values from those actually specified by the client.
+Altering the option value in a group request would result in the proxy performing response revalidation based on different entity-tag values from those actually specified by the client.
 Consequently, the proxy would erroneously reply with multiple 2.05 (Content) responses conveying the full resource representations from its cache entries instead of with a single 2.03 (Valid) response, or vice versa.
-Instead, altering the option content in a 2.03 (Valid) or 2.05 (Content) response would result in the client wrongly believing that the already stored or the just received representation, respectively, is also the current one, as per the entity value of the tampered Group-ETag Option.
+Instead, altering the option value in a 2.03 (Valid) or 2.05 (Content) response would result in the client wrongly believing that the already stored or the just received representation, respectively, is also the current one, as per the entity value of the tampered Group-ETag Option.

 The security association between the client and the proxy SHOULD also provide message confidentiality.
-Otherwise, any further intermediaries between the two as well as any on-path passive adversaries would be able to access the option content, thereby learning the rate and pattern according to which the group resource in question changes over time, as inferable from the entity values read over time.
+Otherwise, any further intermediaries between the two as well as any on-path passive adversaries would be able to access the option value, thereby learning the rate and pattern according to which the group resource in question changes over time, as inferable from the entity values read over time.

 When the client protects the unicast request sent to the proxy using OSCORE (see {{I-D.ietf-core-oscore-capable-proxies}}) and/or (D)TLS, both message integrity and message confidentiality are achieved in the leg between the client and the proxy.

-The same considerations above about security associations apply when a chain of proxies is used (see {{sec-proxy-chain}}), with each proxy but the last one in the chain acting as client with the next hop towards the origin servers.
+The same considerations above about security associations apply when a chain of proxies is used (see {{sec-proxy-chain}}), with each proxy but the last one in the chain acting as a client with the next hop towards the origin servers.

-When caching of Group OSCORE secured responses is enabled at the proxy, the same as defined in {{sec-proxy-caching}} applies, with respect to cache entries and the way they are maintained.
+When the caching of responses protected with Group OSCORE is enabled at the proxy, the same as defined in {{sec-proxy-caching}} applies, with respect to cache entries and the way they are maintained.

 ## HTTP-to-CoAP Proxies # {#sec-http-to-coap-proxies-sec-con}

-Consistently with what is discussed in {{sec-security-considerations-client-auth}}, an HTTP client has to authenticate to the HTTP-to-CoAP proxy and they SHOULD rely on a full-fledged pairwise secure association.
+Consistent with what is discussed in {{sec-security-considerations-client-auth}}, an HTTP client has to authenticate to the HTTP-to-CoAP proxy and they SHOULD rely on a full-fledged pairwise secure association.
 This can rely on a TLS {{RFC8446}} channel as also recommended in {{Section 12.1 of RFC8613}} for when OSCORE is used with HTTP, or on a pairwise OSCORE Security Context shared between the client and the proxy as defined in {{I-D.ietf-core-oscore-capable-proxies}}.

 \[ TODO